wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-linux.rst

 Firstly we need to check if the Audit daemon is installed in our system.

 In RedHat based system, Auditd is commonly installed by default.
-If it's not installed we need to install it using the following command:
+If it's not installed, we need to install it using the following command:
 ::

     yum install auditd